Setting a Code Environment¶

 While in Edit mode, on the Settings tab, you can set the code environment using the Code env dropdown.

 Setting a Code Environment in a Plugin¶

 The plugin developer defines the code environment specification as part of the plugin.
 After installing a plugin that contains a code environment definition, you are prompted to create a code environment for the plugin.

 Setting a Code Environment in Visual Machine Learning¶

-Dataiku Visual Machine Learning allows you to create custom models using Python, in addition to the built-in models.
-The Python code environment to be used for training those custom models can be set in Design mode on the Python environment panel
+Dataiku DSS Visual Machine Learning allows you to create custom models using Python, in addition to the built-in models.
+The Python code environment to be used for training those custom models can be set in the Runtime environment panel of the Design tab.

 Setting a Code Environment in Other Dataiku Objects¶

 There are many other places in Dataiku DSS where you can use custom code!
 For example, you can insert Python code in custom scenario steps and triggers, dataset metrics and checks, as well as custom models.

 For DSS objects that are not focused on code, but accept custom code, the dropdown list is typically placed near the custom code.